Projects in Mechanics

 Programmable cellular metamaterials

-Cellular materials are multiphase composite materials that consist of a solid matrix and a fluid phase.
-Cellular materials with extraordinary mechanical properties can be called cellular metamaterials.
-The cellular metamaterials with auxetic properties offer a high-dimensional design space by their various geometric and mechanical parameters, and an ideal development platform for smart materials by their unique and programmable properties.
-Meanwhile, their relatively regular geometric configurations prompt the efficiency of their design and manufacture process and enhance the feasibility of practical applications.
+Cellular materials are composites composed of solid and fluid phases.
+The cellular materials with auxetic properties offer a high-dimensional design space through their various geometric and mechanical parameters and an ideal platform to develop smart materials with shape-morphing and/or programmable properties.
+Their relatively regular geometries prompt the efficiency of their design and manufacturing process enhancing the feasibility of practical applications.

-In this work, we intend to investigate the programmable and automated design of cellular metamaterials, and build the foundation for efficient application in engineering.
+In this project, we investigate the programmable and automated design of cellular metamaterials and build the foundation for their applications in engineering and medicine.

 Project leader: Z. Zhang